glacials/splits-io/README.md

-## splits.io
+## splits i/o

-splits.io is a website similar to Pastebin or GitHub Gist, but for splits generated from speedruns rather than text or code.
+splits i/o is a website similar to Pastebin or GitHub Gist, but for splits generated from speedruns rather than text or code.
 It's written in Ruby on Rails.

-splits.io currently supports splits from WSplit (both 1.4.x and Nitrofski's 1.5.x fork), Time Split Tracker, SplitterZ, and LiveSplit.
+splits i/o currently supports splits from WSplit (both 1.4.x and Nitrofski's 1.5.x fork), Time Split Tracker, SplitterZ, and LiveSplit.
 Llanfair is in the works.